Provable Subspace Identification of Nonlinear Multi-view CCA: Experiments

 \section{Experiments}

-In this section, we empirically validate our theoretical results using controlled generative experiments designed to assess subspace identifiability under known nonlinear mixing functions.
-We construct synthetic multi-view settings in which latent factors and spectral conditions can be systematically varied and ablated.
-Our setup extends established disentanglement learning benchmarks \citep{zimmermann2021contrastive,matthes2023towards,han2025provable} to the multi-view ($N=3$) regime considered in this work.
+In this section, we empirically test the main predictions of our identifiability analysis using controlled generative experiments.
+The experiments are designed to assess whether correlation-based multi-view objectives recover the ground-truth canonical source subspaces under known nonlinear view transformations.
+We first use fully synthetic data, where the latent factors, canonical spectra, and representation dimensions can be controlled exactly.
+We then use 3DIdent as a rendered stress test with annotated generative factors.
+Our setup extends established disentanglement learning benchmarks \citep{zimmermann2021contrastive,matthes2023towards,han2026provable} to the multi-view ($N=3$) regime considered in this work.